4.6 Access to quality services

 Young people just as all members of society are entitled to public health care, but may also be covered under a healthcare scheme through their employment or study place.
 Additionally, most schools have their own nurses and, in some cases, psychologists.
 The Finnish Student Health Service, is an example of a service specifically for young people, which provides basic healthcare and dental services for students in higher education.

-NGOs are allowed to also offer health services to young people, but according to the legislation, the local authorities are primarily responsible for arranging such services.
+NGOs are allowed to also offer health services to young people, but according to the legislation, the regional authorities are primarily responsible for arranging such services.
 The Family Federation of Finland is an example of a significant third sector actor working in the social and health sector.
 The organisation provides services, acts as an advocate and carries out research.
 The Family Federation of Finland’s website has a section specifically for young people.
 The goal is to offer guidance and information about sexual health for people under the age of 20.
 A young person can also book an appointment online.
 Altogether there are about ten different support- and crisis services offered by phone targeted at young people, approximately thirty online services (in the form of chats or databases for example), and at least four organisations offer face to face support, such as peer support groups and one-on-one appointments at regional Finnish Association of Mental Health crisis centres, at shelters provided by the Federation of Mother and Child Homes and Shelters as well as youth shelters provided by the Finnish Red Cross.
-The contact information and opening hours of the aforementioned services is gathered into one place on the online service “Life of young people” (in Finnish Nuortenelama.fi), organised by Koordinaatti.
-The National Youth Work and Youth Policy Programme calls for further development of digital services, as one of the actual objectives.

 Financial services

-Building stakeholder networks, training personnel working in Financial Advice Clinics (and other places), and offering Proactive Financial Guidance workshops have played a major role in establishing the counselling system during the years 2019-2021.
+Building stakeholder networks, training personnel working in Financial Advice Clinics (and other places), and offering Proactive Financial Guidance workshops have played a major role in establishing The preventive operations unit of National Enforcement Authority Finland since 2019.
 The personnel include enforcement authorities, as well as financial and debt guidance professionals, who are now working together in a nation-wide organisation that is in contact with clients of all ages.
 They co-operate for example with outreach youth workers, youth workshop trainers and offer their services also in One-Stop Guidance Centres.
-The operation of making financial counselling more proactive is led by the Ministry of Justice and the National Enforcement Authority Finland, and is monitored by the Government.
+The operation of making financial counselling more proactive is led by the Ministry of Justice and the National Enforcement Authority Finland.

 Quality assurance